 Melt the butter and chopped chocolate in a medium saucepan on medium heat, stirring constantly, about 5 minutes.
 Or melt in a medium microwave safe bowl in 20 second increments, stirring after each, in the microwave.
 Remove from the heat, pour into a large mixing bowl, and allow to slightly cool for 10 minutes.

 Adjust the oven rack to the lower third position and preheat oven to 350F degrees.
-Line the bottom and sides of a 9x9 inch square baking pan* with aluminum foil, leaving an overhang on all sides.
+Line the bottom and sides of a 9x9 inch square baking pan* with aluminum foil or parchment, leaving an overhang on all sides.
 Set aside.

 Whisk the granulated and brown sugars into the cooled chocolate/butter mixture.
 Add the eggs, one at a time, whisking until smooth after each addition.
 Whisk in the vanilla.
 Gently fold in the flour, cocoa powder, and salt.
 Once combined, fold in the chocolate chips.